fullstackhacker/JustTheTip/README.md

 An action is how the view tells the view controller something happened.
 Recalculating a tip whenever a text field updates is an action.

+### Question 2:

-Question 2: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
+#### "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
 Can you explain how you can get a strong reference cycle for closures?
 (There's a section explaining this concept in the link, how would you summarize as simply as possible?)"

-**Answer:**
+Closures are great for passing around values without passing around explicit references to them.
+This makes sure that the caller doesn't mutate/change anything that the callee didn't expect.
+It's essentially a blackbox.
+If we don't assign a reference to the closure, the internal references will disappear with closure.
+When we reference the closure in a property, but the closure doesn't reference any of the instances properties, the closure and instance will be deallocated when there aren't any more references ot teh instance.

+The problem exists when the closure make a reference to the instance or one of its properties/methods.
+Since that reference is "locked away" in the closure, we can't unreference it.
+The closure can't be deallocated since a reference to it exists in that instance.

 ## License